srubianof/AREP-AUTOSCALING/README.md

 ## AWS Auto Scaling

-To be able to set up a scaled and load-balacend application follow the next step by step guide.
+To be able to set up a scaled and load-balanced application, follow the next step by step guide.

-1. Open the Amazon EC2  [console](https://console.aws.amazon.com/ec2/) and launch a new instance, suggestion, choose Ubuntu Server 18.04 LTS, t2.micro instance type, and open the port 4567 in security group.
+1. Open the Amazon EC2  [console](https://console.aws.amazon.com/ec2/) and launch a new instance, suggestion: choose Ubuntu Server 18.04 LTS, t2.micro instance type, and open the port 4567 in security group.
 2. Once the instance is generated, access to this:
 ```
 ssh -i "<YOUR